Opportunities to Serve

-Mission: To rebuild lives and communities through relationships, transitional jobs, training, and economic revitalization.
-Anchored by a used furniture store and training center in the Highland Park neighborhood, the organization addresses the holistic needs of ex-offenders.
-Boaz & Ruth provides training to help these individuals re-enter society; rebuilds the community’s commercial life; and connects people who have long been separated by mistrust and racial tension.
+Mission: Located in the center of Highland Park, one of Richmond, Virginia's most troubled areas, Boaz & Ruth advances a mission ofrebuilding lives and communities through relationships, training, transitional jobs and economic revitalization.
+Boaz & Ruth provides training to help these ex-offenders re-enter society; rebuilds the community’s commercial life; and connects people who have long been separated by mistrust and racial tension.

 Volunteer Opportunities: Volunteer opportunities include helping with our community garden, sorting clothing donations for Sunny Days, facilitating Jobs for Life classes, mentoring a participant, participating in community events, and board service.